PoCInnovation/Pool2022/Artificial Intelligence/day03/4.MLOps/README.md

 <br/>

 ## Data exploration
-Now that you have your data you should take the time to explore it, to understand its meaning and determine which column will be usefull for your predictions.
+Now that you have your data you should take the time to explore it, to understand its meaning and determine which column will be useful for your predictions.

 You're totally free regarding the tools to use, if you want to use a notebook, R-lang, or a magnifying glass, do it!